maxtrewartha/pig-latin/README.md

-# pig-latin
+# Pig Latin
- Pig latin translator
+ Pig latin translator, take any phrase and make it into pig latin